-17. Two ways in which social media can have a positive effect on H&C businesses?
+16. Two ways in which social media can have a positive effect on hospitality and catering businesses?

 - A very large number of customers (a customer base) can be contacted. - Specific customer groups can be targeted with advertisements and special offers, e.g. young adults, families with young children, business customers. - Customers feel they have a personal connection with a business, which many people like.
-They are more likely to trust the business. - Customers can communicate directly with someone from a business if they have a problem they feel they are being listened to. - Businesses can regularly communicate with their customers, which increases customer loyalty and satisfaction. - Paid advertising on social media is good value for money for businesses. - Businesses can get reliable and fast feedback from their advertising and customers.
+They are more likely to trust the business. - Customers can communicate directly with someone from a business if they have a problem they feel they are being listened to. - Businesses can regularly communicate with their customers, which increases customer loyalty and satisfaction. - Paid advertising on social media is good value for money for businesses. - · Satisfied customers can provide free advertising if they mention the business on social media. - · Businesses can get reliable and fast feedback from their advertising and customers.

-18. Two ways in which social media can have a negative effect on H&C businesses?
+17. Two ways in which social media can have a negative effect on hospitality and catering businesses?

-- H&C employees may say something negative about the business, which will rapidly reach many people through re-tweets, comments, likes and shares.
-This may damage its reputation and good name (and the employee may lose their job). - Negative feedback and complaints from customers about the service they have received from a H&C business will reach a lot of people who may then decide not to use the business. - If messages and statements (e.g. confidential information about the business) are sent by mistake on social media, they will spread very rapidly and are almost impossible to put right. - Putting information onto social media and using it takes up a lot of time, which costs a business money.
+- hospitality and catering employees may say something negative about the business, which will rapidly reach many people through re-tweets, comments, likes and shares.
+This may damage its reputation and good name (and the employee may lose their job). - Negative feedback and complaints from customers about the service they have received from a hospitality and catering business will reach a lot of people who may then decide not to use the business. - If messages and statements (e.g. confidential information about the business) are sent by mistake on social media, they will spread very rapidly and are almost impossible to put right. - Putting information onto social media and using it takes up a lot of time, which costs a business money.

-The amount of profit that a Hospitality and Catering business makes is affected by a variety of things.
+1. The amount of profit that a hospitality and catering business makes is affected by a variety of things.

 State one reason why each of the following affects the amount of profit made: